 Relevant post:

-- Tax in Early Retirement UK – How Individuals and Couples Can Pay Less
+- Tax in Early Retirement (UK): How to Pay Less Without an Adviser

 A flexible, tax‑efficient order of withdrawals.